 Siki Mgabadeli will act as facilitator and Professor Njabulo Ndebele, author and chairperson of the Nelson Mandela Foundation board, will respond to the panellists.

 Don’t miss this event at the book fair on Saturday August 1 at 3pm.
+Tickets are limited so book early to avoid disappointment.

 *Note the panel for Revisiting Madiba’s Legacy has changed and no longer includes Sello Hatang and Simamkele Dlakavu.